mcarvin8/sf-decomposer/README.md

     </labels>
 ```

-If the default unique ID elements are not found in the nested element, the plugin will look for any other metadata specific unique ID elements (see `CONTRIBUTING` section for more information).

-If a unique ID element is not found in the nested element, the short SHA-256 hash of the element contents will be used to name the decomposed file, as shown below.
+If the default unique ID elements are not found in the nested element, the plugin will look for any other metadata-specific unique ID elements (see the `Contributing` section for more information).
+If a unique ID element is not found, the short SHA-256 hash of the element contents will be used to name the decomposed file, as shown below.
 It's recommended to add the `--prepurge` flag to the `decompose` command to remove pre-existing decomposed files that may conflict with newer decomposed files due to different SHA hashes.

-Using the `--format` flag, you can set the desired file type for the decomposed files to XML (default), YAML, or JSON. **Note**: The `--format` flag for the recompose command must match what you selected for the decompose `--format`.
+Using the `--format` flag, you can set the desired file type for the decomposed files to XML (default), YAML, or JSON.

+**Note**: The `--format` flag for the recompose command must match what you selected for the decompose `--format`.

 <img src="https://raw.githubusercontent.com/mcarvin8/sf-decomposer/main/.github/images/decomposed-apps-hashes.png">